Ohio Child Custody Modifications

-- The residential parent agrees to a change in the residential parent or both parents under a shared parenting decree agree to a change in the designation of residential parent.
+- The residential parent agrees to a change in the physical custody or both parents under a shared parenting decree agree to a change in the designation of residential parent.

 - The child, with the consent of the residential parent or of both parents under a shared parenting decree, has been integrated into the family of the person seeking to become the residential parent.

 - The advantages of the change of environment to the child outweigh the harm likely to be caused by the change of environment.

 If you are looking to modify your child custody agreement, hiring the right legal assistance can make all of the difference.
-At the Grossman Law Offices, our Columbus child custody attorneys have decades of experience in the courtroom and at the negotiating table, and will put that knowledge to good use crafting a plan of action that best suits your needs and your family’s needs.
+At the Grossman Law Offices, our attorneys have decades of experience in the courtroom and at the negotiating table, and will put that knowledge to good use crafting a plan of action that best suits your needs and your family’s needs.

 Send us the details of your situation through our online form, or call us at (614) 344-4311 to begin discussing the steps you need to take with a member of our team.